drwpow/bridge/README.md

 _⚠️ Good news!
-This project has been abandoned in favor of [pikapkg/web](https://github.com/pikapkg/web).
-Though I didn’t start pikapkg/web, I helped contribute all my ideas for Bridge there.
-So Bridge lives on, in a sense (only better, and working)_
+This project has been abandoned in favor of [Snowpack](https://github.com/pikapkg/snowpack).
+Everything this project sought to accomplish (and more) now lives on in `snowpack --include '*.js'`.
+[Check it out](https://github.com/pikapkg/snowpack)_

 # 🌉 Bridge